-2012 saw Jacknife achieve the extraordinary feat of having a UK Number 1 LP the same week that his work with Taylor Swift was Number 1 in America.
+2012 saw Jacknife achieve the extraordinary feat of having a UK Number 1 LP the same week that his work with Taylor Swift (mentioned above) was Number 1 in America.
 Truly an extraordinary achievement!
 It happened when Jacknife, Taylor and long time collaborator Gary Lightbody, wrote the stunning “The Last Chance” which JKL went on to produce and is now on her hugely successful LP “Red”, an album that sold over a million copies in week one of release, over 6 million copies worldwide and has since been nominated for album of the year at the annual CMA awards and a 2014 Grammy Award.
 The British success came from his writing and production work with Robbie Williams over the summer when he produced the latter’s UK Number 1 LP “Take The Crown” and UK Number 1 single “Candy”.

 Also in 2012 Jacknife Lee produced the new album for Two Door Cinema Club “Beacon” and the new album for the Silversun Pickups “Neck Of The Woods” and has recently finished producing the forthcoming sophomore LP for Lissie “Back To Forever”.